Controversy Surrounding Nielsen Ratings

 Bikini Insanity vs. Meet the Press

 The reason I didn't tell you the name of this story is because there really isn't a science fiction story about a Portable People Meter.
 The Portable People Meter is a real device, manufactured by the Arbitron corporation, and it works exactly like I explained above.
 People in 15 countries are wearing Portable People Meters at this moment, and media companies are analyzing this information to figure out ways to get you to consume more media and buy more stuff.

-Meanwhile, there have been protests regarding the roll out of this new system because it is said to systematically undercount minority viewers, as reported in this New York Times article
+Meanwhile, there have been protests regarding the roll out of this new system because it is said to systematically undercount minority viewers, as reported in this New York Times article, and elsehwere:

 "Similarly, large declines were seen in the ratings for top Spanish-language networks," Mrs. Clinton's letter continued.
 "Without a thorough investigation into these statistical aberrations, I think it is fair to say that Nielsen would be remiss in pushing forward with its rollout plan."

 In a separate letter to Ms. Whiting, Kweisi Mfume, president of the National Association for the Advancement of Colored People, expressed similar concerns, saying Nielsen's plans could imperil the "future of programming aimed specifically at African-American and Latino audiences."